full-stack-learner/SpringAngular/README.md

  - Force build and recreation: add `--build --force-recreate` parameters to your docker-compose command
  - To run e.g. on remote host: add `-H "ssh://youruser@your.host"` parameter (SSH access required, docker & docker-compose must be installed on remote machine, make sure you have your user permissions configured correctly - user should be in docker group, SSH MaxSessions can also interfere - configure via sshd_conf - set e.g. to 30)

  Running this will create and start all containers included in the docker-compose.yml file.
-Additionally, the database will be populated with the required data and users.
 To stop all containers, run: `docker stop $(docker ps -a -q)`

 # MongoDB access
  - Run `docker exec -it mongo mongo` to connect to "mongo" container (name as defined in docker-compose) and access mongo shell
+ - Authenticate e.g. using the root-user and root-password defined in docker-compose.yml

+# Setup script (setup.sh)
+ - Executed by the mongo-init container / service in docker-compose.yml file
+ - Creates the MongoDB user used by Spring to access the database
+ - *Optional: Can populate the database with preconfigured data (folders & .json files) specified in (mongo-init/data-setup)*